vil-helm/alchemist-intellij-plugin/README.md

 It makes sense call it with the template name.

 2. Create a _name.txt_ file in the template root folder.
-Write in it the template name which are going to be shown in Intellij.
+Write in it the template name which are going to be shown in IntelliJ.

 3. Optionally, create a _icon.svg_ file in the template root folder.
 Don't set _width_ and _height_ tag.
-This is the template icon which are going to be shown in Intellij.
+This is the template icon which are going to be shown in IntelliJ.
 If you skip this point, Alchemist icon are going to be use.

 4. Optionally, create a _description.html_ file in the template root folder.
-This is the template description which are going to be shown in Intellij.
+This is the template description which are going to be shown in IntelliJ.
 If you skip this point, no description are going to be shown.

 5. Create the _contents_ folder in the template root folder.
 Add in it the template project structure.